What Causes Hair Loss? Every Trigger Explained

 - Bulimia

-Additionally, certain medications can lead to hair loss, usually by triggering nutritional deficiencies or hormonal imbalance.
-Chemotherapy drugs land at the top of the heap.
-However, there are other drugs that have hair loss as a potential side effect, including antibiotics, blood pressure medications and many more.
+Additionally, certain medications, like chemotherapy drugs, can lead to hair loss.
+However, other drugs also have hair loss as a potential side effect, including antibiotics and blood pressure medications.

 Read: The Best Foods To Eat for Healthy Hair